Skip to main content

 What are the benefits of prebiotic fiber?

-Prebiotic fiber promotes the growth of beneficial gut bacteria, alleviates digestive problems, and improves metabolic health.
-Beyond immediate gut issues, prebiotic fiber positively affects immune health, weight loss, allergies, bone health, and stress-related behaviors.
+Prebiotic fiber promotes the growth of beneficial gut bacteria which alleviates digestive problems, and improves metabolic health.
+Beyond immediate gut issues, prebiotic fiber positively affects immune health, weight loss, allergies, bone health, and even stress-related conditions.

 Does prebiotic fiber help with constipation?